-The DVSA have announced that on 23rd December, the old part 3 Pre-Set Test (PST) format will be replaced by the new ADI part 3 test.
+The DVSA announced that on 23rd December 2017, the old part 3 Pre-Set Test (PST) format would be replaced by the new ADI part 3 test.
 This change was originally scheduled to come into force on 2nd October 2017 but was delayed.
-On the same date, the DVSA is also making changes to the part 2 component of the test.
+On the same date, the DVSA also made changes to the part 2 component of the test.

 The old part 3 test has been in place for over 20 years, so this is a huge change.
 The new ADI test is designed to help driving instructors and learners work together to achieve shared outcomes.